This post may contain affiliate links. Read my disclosure policy.

 Soft on the outside and fluffy on the inside, these donuts have got it all.
 They’re made with gluten-free yeast dough and covered in a classic vanilla glaze.
 Waking up to one of these donuts will make anyone a morning person!
 They’re that good.

-The key to a perfect homemade donut is the rising time of the dough.
-For this recipe, you’ll want to let your dough rise in the bowl until it doubles in size, then set your shaped donuts under a damp cloth for about half an hour before air frying them.
-This double rising method produces the fluffiest, most tender donuts that no one will be able to resist!
+The key to a perfect homemade donut is adding the right amount of flour and the rising time of the dough.
+For this recipe, you’ll want to have a slightly wet and tacky dough that you work a little on the board to make it smooth.
+Then cut out your donuts and let them rise under a damp cloth before air frying them.
+While a double rise is necessary with traditional baked goods, it isn’t necessary for fluffy, tender gluten free donuts that no one will be able to resist!

 Why Use an Air Fryer for Donuts?